alariva/tidiochat-laravel-5-package/README.md

 TidioChat.com is an online service that allows you add a Live Chat window in your website to interact with your visitors.

-This package allows you to easily integrate it to your web application with a simple blade extension.
+This package allows you to easily integrate it to your web application with a simple call.

 ## Installation